get-smooth/secp256r1-verify/README.md

-> This repository is currently under development and not ready for production use ⚠️
+> ❌ This repository is deprecated.
+Please refer to the [crypto-lib](https://github.com/get-smooth/CryptoLib) repository
+> to find the latest implementation of the secp256r1 curve.

 # secp256r1 verify